Dear Prospective Applicant,

 We are very clear that the gender, background, colour, poverty, wealth or social status of a child should have no bearing on how well they perform and staff here work extremely hard in trying to close that gap between the different groups of pupils.

 Please read the attached job description and person specification.
-If you are interested in applying, please fill in the application form available on our website, please include e-mail addresses of all referees, and e-mail it together with a letter of application (no more than 2 sides of A4) outlining your experience relevant to this post to Jo Amey by Friday 23rd April at 9am.
-I look forward to meeting you and receiving your application.
+If you are interested in applying, please fill in the application form available on our website.
+Please include e-mail addresses of all referees, and e-mail it together with a letter of application (no more than 2 sides of A4, font 12) outlining your skills, qualifications and experience relevant to this post to Sinead by 9am on Friday 3rd February 2023.

 We are committed to safeguarding and promoting the welfare of children.
 Applicants will be required to undertake pre-employment checks, such as an Enhanced Disclosure and Barring Service (DBS) Check.